menu

 Summerville is a tiny borough located in the state of Pennsylvania.
-With a population of 504 people and just one neighborhood, Summerville is the 978th largest community in Pennsylvania.
-Summerville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 501 people and just one neighborhood, Summerville is the 978th largest community in Pennsylvania.
+Much of the housing stock in Summerville was built prior to World War II, making it one of the older and more historic boroughs in the country.

 When you are in Summerville, you'll notice that it is more blue-collar than most other communities in America.
 39.38% of Summerville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Summerville is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Summerville who work in maintenance occupations (13.99%), office and administrative support (12.44%), and food service (8.81%).

-Summerville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Summerville does not have a public transit system used by locals to get to and from work.

-The citizens of Summerville are slightly less educated than the national average of 21.84% for the average city or town: 14.88% of adults in Summerville have a bachelor's degree or advanced degree
+The percentage of adults in Summerville with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.88% of adults in Summerville have a bachelor's degree or advanced degree.

 The per capita income in Summerville in 2022 was $26,226, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,904 for a family of four.